MartynStaalsen/rumminator/IMPL.md

 The engine is strictly about representing and managing game state.
 For the initial implementation, we will NOT consider re-use of any of its logic or representation ability for Player use.
 I'm doing this for two reasons:
 - disconnect implementation time for engine & player.
 Success for this project _could_ look like a working engine with now players, initially
 - allow the ability for competing player implementations: multiple developers could build their own Player models simultaneously, without the complexity & conflict of interest created by the possibility of modifying Engine code to suit such implementations.

+# Implementation Plan: Engine
+Let's start easy.
+The engine will be constructed from N (3-4) references to Player plugins.
+We'll use a "Player" trait to facilitate some method calls to each player on their turn.
+At construction, the engine will initialize the game, which will include spawning a random initial deck (shuffling), dealing dealing hands, and placing the remaining cards in two stacks for the draw and discard pile.

+Now, play has begun.
+The engine will first have to figure out if anyone wants the discard, while also giving the first-of-turn the opportunity to take it as their draw.
+This will necessitate some kind of "i would like to draw that discard, if that's ok" negotiation between players -- either a pre-poll of the NOT to access if they want the discard, or a pre-nunu check where players can bid if they'd like the discard, only to be denied if they are preempted.
+The later provides more chance to gather intel on opponents, so we'll aim for that.

+Now, the turn-proper begins.
+The requested draw target is added to the player's hand, and a game view is generated for that player and passed as a TURN notification to the NOT.
+This player will then get a game view (includes public game state plus their hand).
+The player will now have an opportunity to make moves thru a game-state bid which will include a Discard.

+If, after any turn, a player has no cards remaining in their hand, the engine closes out, calculating a score for each player and exiting.